UM-ARM-Lab/uncertainty_planning_core/README.md

 # nomdp_planning
-Framework for NOMDP-based motion planning with uncertainty
+Framework for motion planning with uncertainty